 The structure should be like an op-ed, starting with the argument to draw the reader in, and short, ideally around 800 words.
 Articles can be longer, however getting up to and beyond a 1,000 words decreases the reach of the item.
 In the case a subject needs that many words, consider posting a series of short articles instead one long article.

 A short bio, 2-3 sentences, must be included with the post.

-Guest posts are subject to editing by Matt Armstrong.
+Guest posts are subject to editing by me, Matt Armstrong.
 Any such edits will be shared with the author prior to publishing.
-Matt also has the final say on whether or not to publish a guest post.
+I reserve the right to the final say on whether or not to publish a guest post.

 This blog’s readership is broad and deep.
 The publicly available statistics (like the map in the right margin) includes only a small fraction of the actual reach.
 Posts are frequently and almost always forwarded through email to individuals, groups, and institutional distribution lists.
 Regular readers are found across the U.S. Government, including the Congress, foreign ministries of other countries, and think tanks and professors and students around the world.
 While the map in the margin does not adequately capture the number of visitors, it conveys the blog’s reach.